AmrSalah10/Problem_Solving/README.md

 ﻿# Problem Solving

-- This Repo is for LeetCode problems' solutions in Python
+- This Repo is for LeetCode problems' solutions